mgongguy/Daily-Python-Script/readme.md

 Day 4: UserStats - a very simple script that calls many of the useful logging features that are already built in to CENTOS to help you monitor user activity and login location and ip.

+Day 5: nanalysis - This script allows you to view packets in linux utilizing the socket library in python.